 2. The Leaning Tower of Pisa was a mistake.

 Granted its name due to the poor decision to build this 15,000-ton structure on an unpredictable marshland, it is amazingly still standing today, and, well, still leaning!
 However, in the local area are several other towers that lean, although on a much smaller scale.
 Most of these consist of church bell towers!

 3. Tuscany is known as a nation within a nation.

 Its amazing history shows how the Italian language was derived from Tuscan dialect dating all the way back to the Renaissance period.
 This is the main defining factor of why Tuscany is so rich in culture, which can be seen on each and every corner of the region.

 4. Tuscany was the trendsetter for pavements in Europe.

 In 1339 Tuscany made the decision to pave their roads, and this innovative measure was then taken all over Europe, making the cities more accessible and bringing an exciting new level of prestige to Europe.

-5. Tuscany has more UNESCO World Heritage Sites than South Africa, Australia and Argentina
+5. Tuscany has more UNESCO World Heritage Sites than South Africa and Australia.

 Being the inspiration for many Renaissance painters, Tuscany is filled with stunning sights.
 Whether you decide to visit the green hills of Val d’Orcia, or the Piazza del Duomo in central Florence on your Italian holidays, you will be left in awe of how incredible the landscapes are.